Medically reviewed by Aimee Paik, MD

-- An increase in of the skin is noted in the first month.
-You can start to see by the third month of treatment, which will continue to improve with consistent use.
+An increase in pinkness and smoothness of the skin is noted in the first month.
+You can start to see improvement in fine lines by the third month of treatment, which will continue to improve with consistent use.
 By four months of use, the skin reflects more light which provides a more youthful appearance to the skin (that “youthful glow” everyone is always going on about).
-Sun spots can lighten at this stage, but will not disappear completely.
+Sun spots Sun spots can lighten at this stage, but will not disappear completely.

-- After six months of use, starts to form underneath the surface of the skin.
-In most patients, is achieved between 9-16 months of treatment.
+After six months of use, new collagen starts to form underneath the surface of the skin.
+In most patients, substantial improvement is achieved between 9-16 months of treatment.
 After 2-3 years of treatment, there is a greater degree of improvement in fine and coarse wrinkling.
-Areas of especially around the eyes, are tightened.
+Areas of skin laxity or sagging, especially around the eyes, are tightened.

 Now you’re armed with the info you need to keep your skin healthy and glowing.
 Turns out your mom was always right and now she has a doctor to back her up: stay away from cigarettes and slather on sunscreen to keep your skin radiant for years to come!